speveril/cozy/readme.md

     - Can I just slurp in all of the map .ts files automatically instead of having to reference each one?
 - Reconcile File stuff
     - Don't make it required that the current working directory is actually the gamepath
     - More complex songs -- intros, loops, multiple tracks that you can control separately
+- Exporting
+    - Ship minified pixi/underscore
 - Other platforms
     - Mac OS
     - Linux
 - config.json should be able to define an expected version, Egg should be smart enough to do the right thing
     - I think this means "shipping" compiled .js blobs of previous versions along with the engine, and having the player select the right one
     - This is irrelevant for exported games; they'll be packaged with the version they were used to create it
+- Split config.json into necessary game setup vs. player configuration
+- Release stuff
+    - Check for existence of .engine/src and do not do core watch or compiles if it doesn't
+    - Ship without .engine/src directory
+- ENGINE RELEASE 1.0

 ## Wish list/Ideas (some day maybe):